 What is an Opioid Overdose?

 An overdose occurs when a person consumes a higher amount of opioids (or other drugs) than their body can handle.
 It leads to a severe and potentially life-threatening reaction.
-Opioids suppress the central nervous system, affecting vital functions like breathing and heart rate.
+Opioids in particular suppress the central nervous system, affecting vital functions like breathing and heart rate.
 Therefore, an overdose can cause respiratory distress, organ failure, and death.

 It is important to note that an opioid overdose can happen to anyone, regardless of their age, gender, or socioeconomic status.
 Surviving an overdose can also lead to withdrawal symptoms, which may include anxiety, nausea, and muscle pain.